suchow/Dissertate/README.md

 3. Personalize the document by filling out your name and all the other info in the file `frontmatter/personalize.md`.
 4. Build your dissertation with `build.command`, located in the `scripts` directory (e.g., you can `cd` into the main directory and then run `./scripts/build.command`).

-## Contributions, questions, and bug reports
-Contributions, questions, and bug reports should be made on Github using pull requests and issues.
-Dissertate uses semantic versioning (semver.org).
-Submit questions here: https://github.com/suchow/Dissertate/issues/new.
-First take a look at the FAQ:

 ## FAQ

 ### How do I make the text justified instead of ragged right?